0xchase/HACS408E-slides/week1.md

 Reverse engineering was used by multiple parties:

-- NSO Group reverse engineered iPhone internals to find the exploit
+- NSO Group reversed iPhone internals to find the exploit
-- Security researchers reverse engineered the exploit to document the vulnerability
+- Security researchers reversed the exploit to patch the vulnerability

+Exploit development continues to be a high demand skill.
+By the end of this class you'll be able to understand how these chains work.

 ---
 currentNav: "Reverse Engineering"